 Perfect Draft: 1st in a 12-Team ESPN PPR League

-In this edition of the Perfect Draft Series, I'll be walking through a perfect draft from the first slot in a 12-team ESPN PPR league.
+The name of the game when drafting on the turn is balance, so let’s look at what a well-composed roster out of the 1-spot looks like in your 12-team ESPN PPR league.
 Each pick was optimized using projections and value-based rankings from the 4for4 Draft Hero tool.

 Draft Hero Settings

 - Roster Settings: 1 QB, 2 RB, 2 WR, 1 TE, 1 Flex (WR/RB/TE), 1 Kicker, 1 DEF, seven bench spots.

 - CMC, then punt RB: Since I’ll be attempting to pull off an Anchor RB strategy, I’d like to grab three receivers and either an elite quarterback or tight end before addressing the RB2 position.

 - Limit 1 TE, K, DEF: Limiting these less important positions to just one makes the draft a lot more realistic and challenging.